Office hours

 - Warnings from the Archive A Century of British Intervention in the Middle East

-Owen sits on the editorial board of Critical Military Studies and is a founding member of the Secrecy, Power, and Ignorance Network (SPIN)
+Owen serves on the editorial board of Critical Military Studies and is a founding member of the Secrecy, Power, and Ignorance Network (SPIN).
+Owen is a steering committee member of the University's Justice and Violence Studies network

 Beyond academia, Owen has served as a Magistrate (Justice of the Peace) in the Adult Criminal Court since 2009.